rubenvar/calculate-correlation/README.md

 - [ ] Maybe cut some decimal positions on the result number?
 - [ ] Add a config option to calculate correlation of a **population** instead of a sample.
+- [ ] Add a config option to specify the decimal positions in result.
+- [ ] Add a config option to specify if the result is preferred as string or number.
 - [ ] Throw different error messages depending on what was the problem with the input.
 - [ ] Return other statistic values like _average_, _standard deviation_, _variance_, _covariance_, etc.